Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

-We attribute the improved performance of \textsc{knn} in the scenarios \textsc{everyone} and \textsc{personal} to the inclusion of historical running data collected for the target athlete in the training set: \textsc{knn} is able to exploit the patterns specific to the target athlete, while ignoring data from other athletes; in contrasting with \textsc{lstm} (similar accuracy between \textsc{others} and \textsc{everyone} scenarios), which improves prediction accuracy from having more sensor data as input from multiple body locations.
-Finally, \textsc{ser} is able to model the GRF of an athlete very accurately in the \textsc{personal} scenario.
+We attribute the improved performance of \textsc{knn} in the scenarios \textsc{everyone} and \textsc{personal} to the inclusion of historical running data collected for the target athlete in the training set: \textsc{knn} is able to exploit the patterns specific to the target athlete, while ignoring data from other athletes; in contrast, \textsc{lstm} obtains similar estimation error in the \textsc{others} and \textsc{everyone} scenarios, but obtains lower error when used with sensors at multiple body locations (this observation holds in the fine-tuned results).
+Finally, \textsc{ser} is able to model the GRFs of an athlete very accurately in the \textsc{personal} scenario.
+We observe that the estimation error of a machine learning method in a specific scenario depends on multiple factors, including the total amount of available data (which is significantly lower in the \textsc{personal} scenario, possibly resulting in higher estimation error), the lack of personal data (which may result in higher estimation error in the \textsc{others} scenario), and the ability of an algorithm to hone in on personal data when it is mixed with that of other athletes (as in the \textsc{everyone} case).

+Note that our dataset is relatively small (as is common in this field) and not all gait patterns are well-represented; estimation error improvements from the inclusion of personal data indicate that linear models can achieve greater specializations, rather than a lack of generalization to the broader population.